Kumud1703/Whatsapp_main/README.md

 3. **Dependencies Power-Up:** Run `flutter pub get` to install the magic ingredients your project needs.
 4. **Launch Mode:** Ignite the app with `flutter run` and watch it come to life on your chosen device or emulator.

+## Note
+Make Sure You are Running this Code in Physical/Real-time device or Emulator .

 ## How the Magic Happens 🪄

 1. **Join the Circle:** Sign up or log in using your phone number, and let Firebase Authentication do its thing.